Life satisfaction brief

 SWLS

-The Satisfaction With Life Scale, a five-item questionnaire for overall life satisfaction.
+The Satisfaction With Life Scale, a five-item measure of global life satisfaction.

 References: